How to Be a Responsible Tourist: 30 Ethical Travel Tips

 Asking genuine questions is a way to increase cultural knowledge.

 But know which topics are taboo and don’t force uncomfortable conversations.
-For example, criticizing the monarchy in Thailand is a criminal offence and thus a subject that most Thai people aren’t happy to talk about.
-It can get you into big trouble too.
+For example, most Thai people don’t want to talk about why criticizing the monarchy in Thailand is a criminal offence.

 Act appropriately in places of worship and sacred sites.
 Don’t smooch in public if public displays of affection are frowned upon.
 Don’t get uptight if you find everywhere closed up for siesta.
 Be mindful of gestures too – common gestures in one place can be super offensive in another.

 Also ask before taking pictures of people and their property.
-In some cultures, for example among indigenous and animist groups in the Americas, people believe that photography can steal their soul.
+Some indigenous peoples believe that photography can steal their soul.

 One more thing about photos… Keep in mind that it’s illegal to take pics of military bases or government buildings in many parts of the world.